Finnaware/Finn-Pokelatro/README.md

-Overhauls the game cards to be pokémon themed!
-(WIP)
+Retextures parts of the game be to be pokémon themed!

 Requires [Malverk](https://github.com/Eremel/Malverk)